OriginWynn/Endo-Depth-and-Motion-merge/README.md

 pip3 install -r path/to/Endo-Depth-and-Motion-merge/requirements.txt
 ```
 # Endo-Depth
+To predict the depth for a single or multiple images use
 ```=
 python apps/depth_estimate/__main__.py --image_path path/to/image_folder --model_path path/to/model_folder
 ```
 # Tracking
+You can execute the photometric tracking with
 ```=
 python apps/tracking_ours/__main__.py -d cuda:0 -i path/to/hamlyn_tracking_test_data -o apps/tracking_ours/results
 ```